Erudito1312/ign-game-reviews/README.md

 The main goal of this project is to answer the question:
 Which platform is the best for each genre based on average review scores?

-In addition to identifying the best platform for each genre, I will also explore whether these preferences have remained consistent over time or if certain genres have shifted in popularity across platforms.

 ## Data inspection
 After importing the dataset, I checked the first few rows using .head() to confirm the structure.
 The dataset has the following columns: